 - Fexofenadine is no worse than other second-generation antihistamines

-- Fexofenadine has more favourable safety profile compared to first-generation antihistamines
+- Fexofenadine has a more favourable safety profile compared to first-generation antihistamines

 Fexofenadine which is available on prescription exists in three different strengths.
-Fexofenadine is known as generic product ‘fexofenadine’ and branded as Telfast.
+Fexofenadine is known as a generic product ‘Fexofenadine’ and branded as Telfast.

 - Telfast 30mg tablets (contain 30mg fexofenadine hydrochloride), licensed for children aged 6 to 11 (30mg taken twice a day).